 Seventy-four subjects with type 2 diabetes were randomly assigned to follow either a vegetarian diet or a conventional anti-diabetic diet.
 The vegetarian diet consisted of vegetables, grains, legumes, fruits and nuts, with animal products limited to a maximum of one portion of low-fat yoghurt per day; the conventional diabetic diet followed the official recommendations of the European Association for the Study of Diabetes (EASD).
 Both diets were restricted by 500 kilocalories per day compared to an isocaloric intake for each individual.

 The vegetarian diet was found to be almost twice as effective in reducing body weight, resulting in an average loss of 6.2kg compared to 3.2kg for the conventional diet.
 Take a look at these fit track scale reviews to get the best scales to lose weight.

 Using magnetic resonance imaging, Dr. Kahleová and colleagues then studied adipose (fat-storage) tissue in the subjects’ thighs to see how the two different diets had affected subcutaneous, subfascial and intramuscular fat (that is, fat under the skin, on the surface of muscles and inside muscles).

 They found that both diets caused a similar reduction in subcutaneous fat.
-However, subfascial fat was only reduced in response to the vegetarian diet, and intramuscular fat was more greatly reduced by the vegetarian diet.
+However, subfascial fat was only reduced in response to the vegetarian diet, and intramuscular fat was more greatly reduced by the use of the best weight loss pills and a vegetarian diet.